arangodb/docs/3.10/administration-cluster.md

 and resiliency.

 Rebalancing might occur, amongst other scenarios, when:
-- There is a change in the number of nodes in the cluster and more (or less) resources are available to the cluster.
+- There is a change in the number of nodes in the cluster and more (or fewer) resources are available to the cluster.
-- There is a detectable imbalance in the distribution of shards (i.e. specific nodes holding high number of shards while others don’t) or in the distribution of leaders/followers across the nodes, resulting on computational imbalance on the nodes.
+- There is a detectable imbalance in the distribution of shards (i.e. specific nodes holding high number of shards while others don’t) or in the distribution of leaders/followers across the nodes, resulting in computational imbalance on the nodes.
-- There are changes on the number or size of data collections.
+- There are changes in the number or size of data collections.

 A _shard_ can be moved from a _DB-Server_ to another, and the entire shard distribution can be rebalanced using the corresponding buttons in the web [UI](programs-web-interface-cluster.html).